-In 1992, the government revamped the SET by the enactment of the Securities and Exchange Act 1992 (SEC Act), which was established to help regulate the SET.
+In 1992, the government revamped the SET by the enactment of the Securities and Exchange Act 1992, as amended (SEC Act), which was established to help regulate the SET.
 The key improvements for the securities system in Thailand include:

-- Supervision of securities trading under one body: the Securities and Exchange Commission (SEC). - Separation of the primary and secondary markets, where the SEC regulates the primary market and the exchanges regulate the secondary market. - Recognition of various new instruments, including convertibles and warrants. - Establishment of securities-related organizations including the Bond Electronic Exchange (BEX), Market for Alternative Investment (MAI), Settrade.com Co., Ltd., Thai Securities Depository Co., Ltd. (TSD), and Thai NVDR Co., Ltd. - Permission for non-securities companies-especially commercial banks-to engage in limited activities related to the securities business (e.g., advising, securities brokerage, securities investment, etc.). - Increased regulation of disclosure requirements, insider trading, large sales/purchases of securities by one individual, stock manipulation, and takeover rules.
+Supervision of securities trading under one body: the Securities and Exchange Commission (SEC).

+- Separation of the primary and secondary markets, where the SEC regulates the primary market and the exchanges regulate the secondary market. - Recognition of various new instruments, including convertibles, warrants, derivatives, and trusts. - Establishment of securities-related organizations including the Market for Alternative Investment (MAI), Settrade.com Co., Ltd., Thai Securities Depository Co., Ltd. (TSD), Thai NVDR Co., Ltd., Live Exchange, and Thailand Futures Exchange. - Permission for non-securities companies-especially commercial banks-to engage in limited activities related to the securities business (e.g., advising, securities brokerage, securities investment, etc.). - Increased regulation of disclosure requirements, insider trading, large sales/purchases of securities by one individual, stock manipulation, and takeover rules.